otherjoel/truenas-harden/README.md

 * Use *FreeOTP* to capture the QR code
 * Log out the web interface
 * Test Two-Factor Authentication

-* If something goes wrong you can disable the 2FA from the console
+If something goes wrong you can disable the 2FA from the console:

 ```
 midclt call auth.twofactor.update '{"enabled": false}'
 ```

 ### Disable SSH for normal operations

 > [!NOTE]

-Letting SSH service running is dangerous: if someone steals your SSH private key and passphrase, he can remotely connect to the backup repository and destroy the data.
+> Letting SSH service running is dangerous: if someone steals your SSH private key and passphrase,
-{{< /hint >}}
+> he can remotely connect to the backup repository and destroy the data.

 #### Check SSH does not automatically start

 Go to *System Settings | Services*
 * Check that SSH does not start automatically

 #### Stop SSH service on boot

-Add a startup script to stop the SSH service in case it has been enabled by mistake
+Add a startup script to stop the SSH service in case it has been enabled by mistake:

 Go to *System Settings | Advanced | Init/Shutdown Scripts | Add*
 * *Description*: **Stop SSH at startup**